Capturing dividends with covered calls—are you ready?

 • If so, this dividend strategy is more attractive, because you can defer taxes on any gains

 Pass the test?
-In my next post I’ll give some screening criteria for good positions and the basic setup of this dividend capture strategy.
+In this post I’ll give some screening criteria for good positions and the basic setup of this dividend capture strategy.